nmgalo/repo-app/README.md

   navigation drawer.
 * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) class is
   designed to store and manage UI-related data in a lifecycle conscious way.
-* [Glide](https://github.com/bumptech/glide)  is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
+* [coil](https://coil-kt.github.io/coil/)  An image loading library for Android backed by Kotlin Coroutines.
+Coil is: Fast: Coil performs a number of optimizations including memory and disk caching

 ## Preview